Bokmål: History

 Up until about 1300, the written language of Norway, Old Norwegian, was essentially the same as the other Old Norse dialects.
 The speech, however, was gradually differentiated into local and regional dialects.
 As long as Norway remained an independent kingdom, the written language remained essentially constant.

 In 1380, Norway entered into a personal union with Denmark.
 By the early 16th century, Norway had lost its separate political institutions, and together with Denmark formed the political unit known as Denmark–Norway until 1814, progressively becoming the weaker member of the union.
 During this period, the modern Danish and Norwegian languages emerged.
 Norwegian went through a Middle Norwegian transition, and a Danish written language more heavily influenced by Low German was gradually standardised.
 This process was aided by the Reformation, which prompted Christiern Pedersen's translation of the Bible into Danish.
 Remnants of written Old Norse and Norwegian were thus displaced by the Danish standard, which became used for virtually all administrative documents.

 Norwegians used Danish primarily in writing, but it gradually came to be spoken by urban elites on formal or official occasions.
 Although Danish never became the spoken language of the vast majority of the population, by the time Norway's ties with Denmark were severed in 1814, a Dano-Norwegian vernacular often called the "educated daily speech" had become the mother tongue of elites in most Norwegian cities, such as Bergen, Kristiania and Trondheim.
 This Dano-Norwegian koiné could be described as Danish with regional Norwegian pronunciation (see Norwegian dialects), some Norwegian vocabulary, and simplified grammar.

 With the gradual subsequent process of Norwegianisation of the written language used in the cities of Norway, from Danish to Bokmål and Riksmål, the upper-class sociolects in the cities changed accordingly.
-In 1814, when Norway was ceded from Denmark to Sweden, Norway defied Sweden and her allies, declared independence and adopted a democratic constitution.
+In 1814, when Norway was ceded from Denmark to Sweden, Norway defied Sweden and its allies, declared independence and adopted a democratic constitution.
 Although compelled to submit to a dynastic union with Sweden, this spark of independence continued to burn, influencing the evolution of language in Norway.
 Old language traditions were revived by the patriotic poet Henrik Wergeland (1808–1845), who championed an independent non-Danish written language.
 Haugen indicates that:

 "Within the first generation of liberty, two solutions emerged and won adherents, one based on the speech of the upper class and one on that of the common people.
 The former called for Norwegianisation of the Danish writing, the latter for a brand new start."

 The more conservative of the two language transitions was advanced by the work of writers like Peter Asbjørnsen and Jørgen Moe, schoolmaster and agitator for language reform Knud Knudsen, and Knudsen's famous disciple, Bjørnstjerne Bjørnson, as well as a more cautious Norwegianisation by Henrik Ibsen.
 In particular, Knudsen's work on language reform in the mid-19th century was important for the 1907 orthography and a subsequent reform in 1917, so much so that he is now often called the "father of Bokmål".